kiboure/kiboure/README.md

 </div>

 - 🛠️ Software Developer specializing in Python and backend technologies
-- 💡 Passionate about unusual projects
+- 💡 Passionate about unusual projects and learning new things
 - 🐧 Linux tinkerer

 <!---